 Sue trains on topics including normal and abnormal findings in sexual abuse; normal sexual development in children; sexual abuse mimics; and how to present effectively in court(having been qualified in court as an expert in over 25 of the Middle Tennessee counties as well as 3 other states).

-Denise has worked for Our Kids for more than a year.
-She has over 20 years’ experience in child welfare that includes, service provision, research, training, development and delivery on a statewide and national level.
+Denise has worked for Our Kids for more than five years.
+She has over 25 years’ experience in child welfare that includes, service provision, research, training, development and delivery on a statewide and national level.
 She has presented at the local, state and national level on her work in training development and quality assurance.
 She has a bachelor’s in Social Work; Master’s in Social Work and is a Certified Professional in Learning and Performance.

 She was involved in the development and implementation of a statewide quality assurance program in Child Protective Services.
 Denise conducts trainings on topics such as “Talking to Your Children About Their Bodies,” “Sexual Abuse Dynamics,” “Sexual Abuse Disclosure” and “Sexual Abuse Multidiscipline Investigations/Approach.”